Arsnael/james-project/src/adr/0018-jmap-new-specs.md

 * Implement the new JMAP request structure with the [echo](https://jmap.io/spec-core.html#the-coreecho-method) method
 * Implement authentication and session of the new JMAP protocol
 * Implement protocol-level error handling
-* Port existing mailbox methods of `jmap-draft` to `jmap`
+* Duplicate and adapt existing mailbox methods of `jmap-draft` to `jmap`
-* Port existing email methods of `jmap-draft` to `jmap`
+* Duplicate and adapt existing email methods of `jmap-draft` to `jmap`
-* Port existing vacation methods of `jmap-draft` to `jmap`
+* Duplicate and adapt existing vacation methods of `jmap-draft` to `jmap`
 * Support uploads/downloads

-Then when we finish to port our existing methods to the new JMAP specifications, we can implement the new features that we are missing and are absolutely needed:
+Then when we finish to port our existing methods to the new JMAP specifications, we can implement these new features:

+* Identities
 * EmailSubmission
 * Push and queryChanges
 * Threads